bhim/ubc-tsd/docs/UBC-Technical-Specification-Document.md

 #### 12.1.1.
 User-Initiated Cancellation

 In instances where the User initiates the cancellation of an existing reservation or confirmed order, the BAP initiates the workflow by transmitting the `cancel` API request.
 This signals to the BPP that the User no longer requires the service, allowing the CPO to release the reserved inventory.
+To this call an `on_cancel` response is sent to the BAP.

 **12.1.1.1. action: cancel**
 * **Method:** POST